 Information that no longer serves a legal, operational, or historic value to Fredonia should be disposed of in accordance with the SUNY Records Retention Schedules.

-SUNY's Records Retention Policy codifies the retention periods for the various records housed by SUNY campuses, including Fredonia.
-SUNY Policy 6609 has a series of appendices (available through the policy and also on the Records Retention compliance webpage) that lists all the various records, and the specific period that a campus must retain them, and what records must be kept permanently.
+SUNY's Records Retention and Disposition Policy (Policy 6609) codifies the retention periods for the various records housed by SUNY campuses, including Fredonia.
+SUNY Policy 6609 has a series of appendices (available through the policy and also via the SUNY Compliance webpage) that lists all the various records, and the specific period that a campus must retain them, and what records must be kept permanently.
 This SUNY policy and appendices has been pre-approved by State Archives and the Office of the State Comptroller.
 When the SUNY Schedule does not cover a particular record, Fredonia is to defer to the New York State schedule (available on the State Archives website) for the proper retention period.

 Fredonia shall utilize appropriate means to ensure compliance with the applicable schedules and retention periods.
 Records that have reached the end of their retention period shall be destroyed by appropriate means depending on the contents and nature of the records giving due consideration to the confidentiality of the information contained therein.
 Notification that the records are subject to a litigation hold or are otherwise relevant to a legal action or audit shall result in suspension of routine destruction activities until the records are no longer needed as determined by University Counsel.

-Campus departments are required to designate a Records Management Liaison (RML) in their respective departments.
+Campus departments are required to designate a Records Management Liaison (RML) in their respective department(s).
+The department RML must create and maintain a master list of all records to which their department has custodianship.
 RML's will work directly with Amy Beers, Campus Records Management Officer, to assure proper retention and disposition of their records.

 Campus departments are required to submit a Records Disposition Log to Amy Beers, Record Management Officer at Amy.Beers@fredonia.edu OR via interoffice